ANUKSHMITHA0610/-Real-Time-Data-Extraction-and-Machine-Learning-for-Optimized-Uber-Ride-Booking/README.md

-## Uber web scraping and streamlit
+## Plant Disease Detection from Images